nktrjsk/nktrjsk/README.md

 Hi, I'm Nikita and I'm from 🇨🇿.

-I love programming, but I'm also an open-source and security enthusiast, a gamer, and many more.
+I love programming, but I'm also an open-source and (cyber)security enthusiast, a gamer, and many more.

 I've recently got into the world of free software, that's also the reason why you're reading this.

 ## I'm currently experienced in: